 Manual approach.
 Let’s take 500 regression test cases; each will take approximately 5 minutes to execute manually = 40+ hours in total.
 Add the time needed to document and report issues.

 Traditional automated approach.
-It reduces execution time but requires ongoing script maintenance.
+Traditional automation reduces execution time but needs maintenance, while AI QA testing eliminates fragile script upkeep.
 Fitness, Mental Health, and other frequently changing apps will bring your testers up the wall.

-Autonomous QA solutions approach.
+AI QA approach.
 With it, the tool handles the entire cycle: from scanning the app to analyzing test performance.
-This approach allows QA teams to focus on exploratory testing, usability assessments, and strategic test planning.
+This approach allows QA teams to focus on exploratory testing, usability assessments, and strategic test planning while relying on AI in quality assurance to handle repetitive cycles.

 To scale their efforts without increasing resources